Agartha-Software/Wormhole/docs/getting-started/getting_started.md

 ^--------  ^-------------
 deamon     Optional address with a default of 127.0.0.1:8081
 ```
+If not providing the address, will use 127.0.0.1 and select the next available port after 8081

 Create a new Wormhole network
 The new pod being created with any other connection it will automaticaly create a new network